- Introduction to Hydroponic Growing | Article | Johnny's Selected Seeds

 PESTICIDE INPUTS MINIMAL TO NIL

 A well-managed hydroponic operation will be under minimal disease pressure, and most hydroponic growers find they need to use minimal — if any — pesticides.
-Many growers sell their product as spray-free, which satisfies a significant demand for healthy, pesticide-free food.
+Many growers sell their product as spray-free, which helps to satisfy the need for healthy, pesticide-free food.
 Given proper management, pesticide use can be reduced and often entirely eliminated.

 Depending on the type of system used and how well it is designed, hydroponic production can be more ergonomically sound than standard field production.
 Systems can be built, for example, so that they are waist-high, or arrayed in vertical towers, making for easier care and harvesting.
 In other systems, entire plots of plants are being shifted to a specific harvest location to make harvest and postharvest handling easier and more efficient for workers.